 & Images may be submitted as .jpg files.

 & Musical clips may be submitted as .mp3 files.

-& Video clips must be submitted as .flv files supported by Adobe’s Flash Player.
+& Video clips may be submitted as .mp4 digital multimedia format files or .flv files supported by Adobe’s Flash Player.

 & Permission to publish any copyrighted material is the author’s responsibility.

 The Chicago Manual of Style (for points not covered in the MLA; for greater detail)